 More substantial than a trellis, but more affordable and space-saving than a pergola or garden arch, the garden tuteur is a classical structure that adds vertical drama to the landscape.

 What is a tuteur?

-A tuteur is a three-dimensional trellis used to support plants or act as an ornamental element in the garden.
+A tuteur is a three-dimensional trellis that's used as a structure for plants to climb or act as an ornamental element in the garden.
 Most tuteurs are pyramidal in shape, with a large stable base that tapers toward the top.

 Choose a tuteur made out of metal for the longest life in the garden.
 You can purchase tuteurs made of copper or powder-coated steel from garden supply stores, or you can fashion a postmodern tuteur out of rebar.
 Given the right materials and design, tuteurs compliment any garden style, from lush cottage to subdued xeriscape.

 Whether adorned with flowering plants or standing alone in the landscape, a tuteur makes a strong focal point in the garden.
 In a formal garden, you may place identical tuteurs in the center of knot garden plantings.
 In a large perennial bed, a tuteur can act as a point of interest along a garden path.

 Typically, a tuteur used for decorative effect will be something grander than a few branches hastily cobbled together with twine.
 Choose a tuteur with an ornamental embellishment on top, like a finial, copper cap, or birdhouse.
 Keep in mind that metal tuteurs can get hot in full sun, and may scorch delicate plants.